KomodoPlatform/NotaryNodes/season4/candidates/and1-89/README.md

 ##  First of all Who We are ?

-We’re  Technic and Crypto enthusiast from Germany, who has already collected experience by being a Notary Node Operator over the last year,running an KMDLabs StakedNotary, VMware on a Linux Host, XMPP Chat Server and handling our own Mining Farm.
+We’re  Technic and Crypto enthusiast from Germany, who has already collected experience by being a Notary Node Operator over the last year, running an KMDLabs StakedNotary, VMware on a Linux Host, XMPP Chat Server and handling our own Mining Farm.
 Also some of you knowing us as one of the Admin’s in the Komodo and Pirate Channel of Germany’s Telegram Group.

 * We are convinced that the potential of crypto lies in it’s decentralisation.
 It means specifically (for us) that 64 nodes should be distributed among 64 different node operators.